US sports compact: what you missed in the night in the NBA and NHL

 What you missed on the night in NBA and NHL

 Dusseldorf While most Europeans are asleep, the North American professional leagues are buzzing.
 What Happened That Night in American Football, Basketball, and Ice Hockey.
-Among other things today: Heated action between Moritz Wagner and Luka Doncic
+Today, among other things: Kyrie Irving continues to rule out vaccination.

+Ice hockey: Seider with success of the Red Wings with 22nd assist

+The German ice hockey professional Moritz Seider celebrated his second win in a row with the Detroit Red Wings in the North American professional league.
+The defender prepared the interim 2-1 in the 3-2 win after extra time at the Buffalo Sabers.

 .